QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 arb(l1=l1, l2=l2, l3=l3, l4=l4)
 ```

-Now suppose we want to build on the previous intersection function to return both the intersection of book lists and books in each book list that are not in the intersection.
+Now suppose we want to build on the previous `intersect` function to return both the intersection of book lists and books in each book list that are not in the intersection.

 Here is one way we can write the function